 Developmental Medicine Clinic

-The Developmental Medicine Clinic offers assessments and consultations for children with a range of behavioral, developmental and learning challenges.
-These include developmental delays, autism spectrum disorder and attention-deficit/hyperactivity disorder (ADHD), as well as the mental health concerns that may accompany these conditions.
+The Developmental Medicine Clinic offers assessments and care for children age 12 years or younger with behavioral, developmental and learning challenges.
+We specialize in diagnosing and managing neurodevelopmental conditions, including developmental delay, complex attention-deficit/hyperactivity disorder (complex ADHD) and autism spectrum disorder (ASD), as well as the mood and anxiety problems that can accompany these conditions.

 Our team